 Jazz was born in America and it later spread around the world, taking many forms and accepting local flavors and traditions.
 Experts say that jazz is a very demanding style and most of them agree that your music will be no good if you are not skillful and highly trained with your instrument.
 Luckily for people from Salt Lake City – the musicians who perform there are true artists and they play their instruments with absolute perfection.

 Jazz can be found in many bars around Salt Lake City, and some of the most popular places when it comes to this type of music are located downtown.
 Some of them have jazz bands on weekends while others host them on a more regular basis, but there are also those where jazz is played only on special occasions.
 For example, “The Bayou” has jazz music on Thursday, Friday and Saturday, and “Gracie’s”, another cool place downtown, has jazz music on their repertoire all through the week.
 Other places include “Maxwell’s”, “The Red Door” and “The Wild Grape”, but there are much more of them and the scene is constantly changing, just like the jazz music itself.
+The funniest was a club using artificial grass to protect the floor.

 However, the most famous place to hear jazz in Salt Lake City is the well-known Salt Lake Jazz Festival, which is a traditional event that was usually hosted on Washington Square but has recently been moved into the Gallivan Center.
 This festival was started in 2001, and during the years it had its ups and downs, especially when it comes to local support and financing but it managed to keep its quality and reputation.
 Jerry Floor is the man behind the whole thing and he was responsible for the birth of the Festival, along with the mayor Rocky Anderson.